Study: Personalized vaccines may help pancreatic cancer treatment

 posted 8/2923

 - NCT04548752: Adding Pembrolizumab to to Treat Pancreatic Cancer in People with an Inherited Mutation.
-This study is researching whether adding the drug pembrolizumab to the olaparib works better than alone for treating pancreatic cancer in people with an inherited or mutation.
+This study researches whether adding the drug pembrolizumab to the olaparib works better than alone for treating pancreatic cancer in people with an inherited or mutation.

 - NCT05252390: NUV-868 Alone and in Combination With PARP Inhibitors in Patients With Advanced .
-This study will test how safe and effective the experimental drug NUV-868 is by itself and in combination with a in people with different types of advanced cancers.
+This study tests the safe and effectiveness of the experimental drug NUV-868 alone and in combination with a in people with different types of advanced cancers.

 - NCT04493060: Treating Pancreatic Cancer with an Inherited or Tumor BRCA1/2 or Mutation with and Dostarlimab.
-This study looks at how well the and the drug dostarlimab work together in treating patients with pancreatic cancer, who have an inherited or tumor mutation in , , , , or .
+This study looks at how well the and the drug dostarlimab work together for treating patients with pancreatic cancer and an inherited or tumor mutation in , , , , or .

 - NCT04666740: Pembrolizumab and for Pancreatic Cancer with or Exceptional Response to Platinum Chemotherapy.
-This is a study for people with pancreatic cancer with a tumor test result called HRD-positive, or whose disease has responded well to or second-line platinum therapy.
-The study will compare the combination of the pembrolizumab and the olaparib to alone.
+This study compares the combination of the pembrolizumab and the olaparib to alone.
+It enrolls pancreatic cancer with an HRD-positive tumor test or disease that has responded well to or second-line platinum therapy.

 - NCT04858334: or in Patients with Surgically Removed Pancreatic Cancer who have a , or Mutation (APOLLO).
-The purpose of EA2192 / APOLLO is to compare the usual approach (observation) to treatment for one year with , in patients with a , or mutation.
+This study compares the usual approach (observation) to treatment for one year with in patients with a , or mutation.

 - NCT05111353: Neoantigen Vaccines in Pancreatic Cancer in the Window Prior to Surgery.
-This study will look at the safety of an neoantigen vaccines in pancreatic cancer patients following chemotherapy.
-Participants will be placed in one of two groups.
-Group 1 will receive the vaccine following chemotherapy and surgery.
-Group 2 will receive the vaccine after chemotherapy and before surgery.
+This study looks at the safety of an neoantigen vaccines for pancreatic cancer patients following chemotherapy.
+Participants receive either the vaccine following by chemotherapy and surgery or the vaccine after chemotherapy and before surgery.

 Other clinical trials for people with pancreatic cancer can be found here.